NYU-RTS/rag-forc-2025/presentation/slides.md

 </Footnotes>

 ---
-layout: quote
+layout: default
 transition: fade-out
 ---
-# Encoder Transformers (embedding models)
+# Embeddings demo

 - Traditional indexing techniques did not account for contexts for a word, wherever it occurred the word was indexed the same way.
 - LLMs produce "contextual" embeddings that can capture the semantic meaning over just tracking the keyword occurrences.